Julija Stoliarenko

-Julija Stoliarenko (born 8 April 1993) is a Lithuanian mixed martial arts and Lethwei fighter.
-She currently competes in the Ultimate Fighting Championship in the Bantamweight division.
-A professional since 2012, she is the former Invicta FC Bantamweight Champion and ILFJ Women's Featherweight Lethwei World Champion.
+Julija Stoliarenko (born 8 April 1993) is a Lithuanian mixed martial artist, submission grappler, Brazilian jiu-jitsu (BJJ) black belt athlete and former Lethwei fighter.
+A two-time European Open champion and two-time IBJJF World medallist in the lower BJJ belt divisions; Stoliarenko is an ADCC Submission Fighting European medallist and completed in MMA in the Bantamweight division of the Ultimate Fighting Championship.
+Stoliarenko is the former Invicta FC Bantamweight Champion and ILFJ Women's Featherweight Lethwei World Champion.

 Background

 Stoliarenko's father introduced her to karate when she was 12, eventually progressing towards Brazilian jiu-jitsu and mixed martial arts.

-Career

-Lethwei
+Lethwei career

 On June 16, 2017, Stoliarenko made her Lethwei debut at Lethwei in Japan 4: Frontier in Tokyo, Japan and knocked out Burmese Lethwei fighter Su Hlaing Oo.

 On November 15, 2017, Stoliarenko faced top female Lethwei fighter in Vero Nika in Lethwei Grand Prix Japan 2017 in Tokyo and ultimately won the Japan Lethwei World Title by TKO.

 On October 2, 2019, Stoliarenko made her first ILFJ title defence at Lethwei in Japan 14 and defeated Japanese fighter Yugia by TKO in the first round.